Old Fort Jackson in Savannah

 Remembering Georgia's Role in the Civil War

 Like many Southern states, Georgia is home to several sites that played key roles in the Civil War.
 They span from the northwest corner of the state to Atlanta and Savannah, where Gen. William T. Sherman’s infamous March to the Sea concluded.
 In fact, Georgia documents its role in the Civil War through a wealth of historic battlefields and homes, as well as informative exhibits and unforgettable sites.
-Immerse yourself in Georgia’s Civil War history at the following attractions.
+Here are just six attractions in Georgia where you can immerse yourself in Georgia’s Civil War history.

 Located in Georgia’s northwest corner in Fort Oglethorpe, Chickamauga & Chattanooga National Military Park commemorates the last major Confederate victory of the Civil War before renewed fighting gave Union forces control.
 Start at the Chickamauga Battlefield Visitor Center to gain a full understanding of the battle, and examine the park’s extensive rifle collection.
 Then embark on a seven-mile, self-guided auto tour of the park, visit monuments dedicated to veterans, or explore the park on foot along several hiking trails.